-One Sunday, you were playing on the terrace and either you Michel or Farhad, (don't know who it was to this day) lobbed a stone over the wall which landed on Mrs. Tej Vir Singh's windshield smashing it into a million pieces.
+One Sunday, you were playing on the terrace and either you Michel or Farhad, (don't know who it was to this day) lobbed a stone over the wall which landed on Mrs. Vir Sing's windshield and smashed it into a million pieces.
 She was very gracious; we were hopping mad, she could have been badly injured and, of course, we had to replace her windshield at our cost!

 Remember our cat Nooky?
 One day you Farhad, came running to me all upset and crying and said: "mama look, Nooky is not working."
-Nooky had died and you were the one who discovered him!
-You kept poking at him and calling out to him and had a difficult time trying to understand why he would not get up if he wasn't sick.
-That was your first introduction to death, a concept you found difficult to understand and I found difficult to explain!
+Nooky had died and Farhad discovered him!
+He kept poking at him and calling out to him and had a difficult time trying to understand why he would not get up if he wasn't sick.
+That was his first introduction to death, a concept he found difficult to understand and I found difficult to explain.